SebastianRzk/gradle-cobol-plugin/docs/index.md

 Methods of the interface CobolTestFramework:

-* `void configure(CobolExtension configuration, Project project)`: Initial configuiration call.
+* `void configure(CobolExtension configuration, Project project)`: Initial configuration call.
 Here you can define new gradle tasks, if needed.
 * `int prepare()`: Initial call for framework initialization.
 Returns a process return code (default: 0)
 * `TestFile test(String srcName, String testName)`: Called for every pair of src<->testfile.
 Returns an instance of `TestFile`